Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-Except the correlation time, we study the critical slowing down phenomena from the aspect of the order parameter.
-As shown in Fig.~\ref{fig:critialrelaxation}(a), there are three different curves of $\sigma(t)$ evolving along the critical point with different initial states, which are the initial temperature $T_i=100$ MeV, the initial quark mass $m_i=3.22$ MeV, and the initial sigma condensate $\sigma_i=10^{-2} {\rm{GeV^3}}$.
-After the initial time stage, which mainly depends on the initial configurations and the microscopic details, $\sigma$-fields relax for an extremely long time.
-Shown in Fig.~\ref{fig:critialrelaxation}(b), the slopes of $\ln{\sigma (t)}$ give a constant value $-0.4998$ at the stage where $\sigma$ is sufficiently small.
+Except the correlation time, we can study the critical slowing down phenomena directly from the order parameter.
+As shown in Fig.~\ref{fig:critialrelaxation}(a), As examples, we have three different evolution curves of $\sigma(t)$ with different initial states quenched to the critical point.
+These different initial states are initial temperature $T_i=100$ MeV, initial quark mass $m_i=3.22$ MeV, and initial sigma condensate $\sigma_i=10^{-2}\ {\rm{GeV^3}}$.
+After a very initial time stage, which mainly depends on the initial configurations and the microscopic details, sigma condensate relaxes to equilibrium state in an extremely long time, as shown in Fig.~\ref{fig:critialrelaxation}(b) \footnote{During the review process, it is interesting to see that the recent study in holographic superfluid shows a similar behavior \cite{Flory:2022uzp}, though the symmetries considered in the two systems are different. }.
+The slope of $\sigma (t)$ in the log-log plot is about a constant value $-0.4998$ at the long time relaxation stage.
 From Eq.~\eqref{criticalslowingdown}, it yields $-\beta/\nu z\approx-0.4998$.
-Thus, the dynamic exponent $z\approx 2.0008$, which is consistent with the result obtained from the relaxation time constant and agrees with predictions for purely relaxational dynamics with non-conserved order parameter, classified as Model A in ~\cite{hohenberg1977theory}.

-Because of the critical slowing down, it allows us to determine the critical temperature with the relaxation time or the sigma condensate through their singularity property at the critical point.
-The critical temperature up to very high accuracy is gained by the method proposed in Ref.~\cite{Chen:2018msc,Cao:2020ryx}.
+Thus, the dynamic exponent $z\approx 2.0008$, which is consistent with the result obtained from the scaling of the relaxation time.
+According to the classification in Ref.~\cite{hohenberg1977theory}, the soft-wall model belongs to Model A. ~\footnote{Since the critical slowing down, it is available to determine the critical temperature with their scaling behaviors of the relaxation time or the sigma condensate.
+However, the critical temperature with extremely high accuracy is obtained through the static method proposed in Ref.~\cite{Chen:2018msc, Cao:2020ryx}.}